techrabbit58/madnick/README.md

 * ADD works like ACC = (ACC + MDR) mod 1000.
 * SUB works like ACC = (ACC + 1000 - MDR) mod 1000

-The Zero and Positive registers are adjusted after any opration affecting ACC.
+The Z and P flags are adjusted after any opration affecting ACC.

 ## Programs
 * The simulator core functions are in the source file [vm.py](./src/lmc/vm.py).